sergeiivankov/crypto-bot-api/README.md

 </script>
 ```

-**Important: at the time of publication of version 0.1.1 (Dec 5, 2021), test API servers do not return header Access-Control-Allow-Origin, which allows make requests to API from third-party domains, so client request from website environment won't work (but its work in browser extensions, Electron and similar apps)**
+**Important: at the time of publication of version 0.2.0 (Dec 9, 2021), API servers do not return header Access-Control-Allow-Origin, which allows make requests to API from third-party domains, so client request from website environment won't work (but its work in browser extensions, Electron and similar apps)**

 More usage examples see in [examples](https://github.com/sergeiivankov/crypto-bot-api/tree/main/examples) project directory.